Angel has had a passion for film scores since her mom accidentally bought her the LOTR: The Two Towers film score CD instead of the DVD.

 But Newton Howard's musical genius didn't stop there.
 Signs (2002) was another intense thriller with a frighteningly brilliant score.
 Newton Howard used a combination of trumpeting brass and frantic violin that made the movie something it wouldn't have otherwise been without his phenomenal influence.

-The Village (2004) was another musical masterpiece that earned Howard an Oscar nod.
+The score of The Village (2004) was another musical masterpiece that earned Newton Howard an Oscar nod.
 Newton Howard returned to the lonely, heartbreaking, and haunting solo violin (artfully performed by Hillary Hahn).
 This time, the violin captures the romantic yet solemn atmosphere of the film.
 Once again, Shyamalan and Newton Howard were on the same artistic wavelength.

 Rumors have surfaced on online forums about a possible artistic rift between the pair after Newton Howard didn't return to score Unbreakable's 2019 sequel, Glass.
 Some believe that the two may have disagreed on the musical style for the score of Shyamalan's 2013 film After Earth, thus causing a rift between them.
 After Earth received an 11% rating on Rotten Tomatoes.